Jake-Shiel-Data/Data_Analysis/Power BI/README.md

 # Power BI Learning & Projects
 ## Welcome to My Power BI Learning Repository

 Hello!
-I'm Jake Shiel, and this repository showcases my learning journey with Tableau, a powerful data visualization tool.
+This repository showcases my learning journey with Tableau, a powerful data visualization tool.
 This space captures my progress as I advance from basic Tableau concepts to more sophisticated dashboard creation, aimed at transforming data into actionable insights.